 In real estate, it's all about location, location, location and that's especially true if you're looking for a great place to raise kids.
 Good schools, safe neighborhoods and a reasonable cost of living may all factor into your decision on where to live.
 If you're wondering which places are the most kid-friendly, read on to learn where you can find the best cities to raise a family.

-10 Best Cities to Raise a Family In the U.S.
+Determining the Best Cities to Raise a Family

 - Quality and availability of child care

 - Socio-economic factors, like divorce rates and poverty levels

 The following list contains just some of the places you might consider when you're looking for the city where you will raise a family.
 As you conduct your search, remember to look at things like home prices, job opportunities, relocation costs, local schools, health care, child care, crime rates, and recreation.